baranusluel/sentiment-cnn/index.md

 Sentiment analysis is the application of natural language processing (NLP) to learn and determine the emotion or feeling associated with a statement.
 This feeling can be categorized as positive, neutral or negative; sad, angry, or happy; as a rating from 1 to 10; etc.

-Our team performs supervised learning with a neural network model to perform sentiment analysis on movie reviews.
+Our team performs supervised learning with a convolutional neural network model to perform sentiment analysis on movie reviews.
 The corpus consists of reviews from multiple movie review aggregators such as IMDB and Rotten Tomatoes with corresponding sentiment labels, as found in existing datasets [5][6].

-We first train a sentiment analysis model on the reviews to predict positive, neutral or negative sentiments.
-For further analysis, we average the sentiment results of individual movies to predict numerical movie ratings.
-We finally compare our sentiment analysis model’s predicted ratings to the actual ratings to determine whether there are biases associated with different movie review aggregators.

 ### Methods